 What is Blue Safari?

 Blue Safari Seychelles is a luxury retreat that is managed and preserved by a dedicated team of ecologists and biologists.
-As a guest you can actively take part in ocean conservation programmes throughout your stay.
+As a guest, you can actively take part in ocean conservation programs throughout your stay.

 Why are Blue Safaris important?

 Blue Safari Seychelles works in conjunction with several organizations to provide funding for a variety of on-going research and long-term conservation and rehabilitation programs, ensuring the natural beauty and biodiversity are maintained.
 By choosing to go on a Blue Safari you are helping to protect these delicate marine environments.
 With some 320 coral varieties, over 1000 coastal fish species, 4 types of marine turtle, the giant Aldabra tortoise, over 230 species of bird - this is a unique and largely untouched environment that is vital for ongoing marine research and conservation efforts.

 We are passionate about Africa and our business ethos is centered on supporting its people, protecting its environment and preserving its wildlife.
 We encourage our clients travelling to get more involved and enrich their African experience by travelling with purpose.